Liberty Township, Trumbull County, Ohio: Demographics

 According to the 2010 Census numbers, Liberty Township (the unincorporated areas, excluding the city of Girard) had 5,029 households and 3,337 families.

 The racial makeup of the unincorporated areas of the township was roughly 78.4% White, 17.7% Black or African American, 1.0% Asian, 0.26% American Indian or Alaska Native, 2.2% of two or more races.
 2.2% identify themselves as Hispanic or Latino of any race.

 Records suggest that in the township (excluding Girard), 26.1% of the households had children under the age of 18.
 Of households with children under the age of 18, 59.8% were married couples living together, 30.1% had a female householder with no husband present, and 2.1% were non-families.
 Meanwhile, 28.1% of all households comprise a single person, and 12.3% of households comprised a person over 65 years of age living alone.
 For every 100 females, there were 92.7 males.
 The median age was 46 years.
 The average household size was 2.35 and the average family size was 2.86.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Education

-Public education in the township (excluding the city of Girard) is managed by the Liberty Local School District.
+Public education in the township (excluding the city of Girard) is managed by the Liberty Local Schools.
 The school district mascot is the leopard.
 The Liberty Township school district comprises three schools: